 Our Hong Kong adventures continued—see part one here—with an early morning walk through the empty streets of Central and Wan Chai.
-The streets are so very different without the throngs of people.
+The streets are so very different without the crowds of people.
 They look neither better nor worse, just different, exposing elements previously unseen.
 This day we decided to do something we had heard of many times and yet never undertaken; hiking in Hong Kong.

 Hiking is not something one typically associates with the city, yet, there are numerous hikes on Hong Kong and the surrounding islands.
-We settled for a MTR (train) and bus ride out to the Dragons Back trail and Big Wave Beach.
+We settled for the MTR (train) and a bus ride out to the Dragons Back trail and Big Wave Beach.
 Arriving at the MTR stop for the connecting bus to Shek O, it was our first taste of what living in Hong Kong is really like; busy, insanely crowded and requiring of a good deal of patience.

 Turning off the Dragons Back, we followed the trail to Big Wave Beach, a further hour down the path.
 This was a little fraught as by this stage we were tired, hot (28 degrees with no shade) and irritable.
-Pushing on, we arrived to find a ghastly hybrid Chinese/Western restaurant serving greasy food and plastic garden chairs; needless to say, the food was entirely forgettable.
+Pushing on, we arrived to find a weird hybrid Chinese/Western restaurant serving greasy food and plastic garden chairs; needless to say, the food was entirely forgettable.
 In spite of this, the rest and a little food put us in better spirits as we meandered down to Hong Kong’s surfing beach.
 I was quite keen to hire a board for the sheer novelty of surfing in Hong Kong.
-However, the two foot shore break, floating rubbish and nasty smell made me reconsider; it’s easy to forget just how lucky we are to live with Australia’s amazing beaches.
+However, the two-foot shore break, floating rubbish and nasty smell made me reconsider; it’s easy to forget just how lucky we are to live with Australia’s fabulous beaches.

 Later that evening, we boarded the always charming Star Ferry to Kowloon to view the city’s nightly light show.
 In Kowloon, we walked through their smart shopping precinct in the search for a cash machine; it’s worth noting that many places in Hong Kong are still ‘cash only’ including taxis and tour operators.
-Wandering through this precinct, it is clear why Hong Kong is known for its sophisticated retail offerings.
+Wandering through Kowloon, it is clear why Hong Kong is known for its sophisticated retail offerings.
 Taking a wrong turn, we got lost in an enormous waterfront mall, nearly missing our tour of the harbour.
 Luckily we made it—running—and had a great experience seeing the light show from the last remaining fishing junk on Hong Kong harbour.
 This boat, the ‘Dukling’, was salvaged and restored by an eccentric millionaire when it sank in Hong Kong Harbour over fifteen years ago.

 The following morning featured breakfast at the hotel before setting off on one of the city’s iconic trams for coffee at Omotesando Koffee.
 We had been to the original Omotesando Koffee in Tokyo, housed in a tiny old house in Omotesando.
 The formula seems to have worked as this single coffee shop has since expanded across Asia with two locations in Hong Kong.
-The Wan Chai outpost features the same high quality coffee, without quite the attention to detail you find in Japan.
+The Wan Chai outpost features the same high-quality coffee, without quite the attention to detail you find in Japan.
 This is more cultural and not intended as a criticism of the Hong Kong branch.

 Feeling over caffeinated—I had not drunk coffee for two years; see story on quitting coffee here—, we boarded another tram for some shopping at the Ralph Lauren flagship store.
 In addition to the Purple and Polo labels, the flagship store stocks the difficult-to-find RRL line which was my prey.
-This store offers a great retail experience with helpful staff, good product range and a stylish bar for customers to drink whiskey and play backgammon.
+This store offers a great retail experience with helpful staff, excellent product range and a stylish bar for customers to drink whiskey and play backgammon.

-Next, we were keen to trial one of the best ‘local’ dim sum restaurants and were directed to Lin Heung Lau in Central.
+Next, we were keen to try one of the best ‘local’ dim sum restaurants and were directed to Lin Heung Lau in Central.
 This is a Cantonese only speaking affair where you have to battle other diners for a table, and for the food.
 We coined it ‘scrum cha’ as you have to gently, or maybe not so gently, push people out of the way to secure food from the trolleys that circulate.
 To a westerner, I have never seen a restaurant like this.
 After ordering six or seven dishes at random, we paid and left, leaving it to the locals to battle it out for their meals.

-In Tia Ping Shan, teahouse Teahka is known for its tea and cakes, and features an atmosphere that would not be out of place in Surry Hills.
-Naturally tea was the focus, although it was not quite as serious about its tea as I had expected, as I come to grips with the Chinese approach to tea.
+In Tia Ping Shan, teahouse Teahka is known for its tea and cakes and features an atmosphere that would not be out of place in Surry Hills.
+Naturally, tea was the focus, although it was not quite as serious about its tea as I had expected, as I come to grips with the Chinese approach to tea.
 Nevertheless, it was a nice refuelling stop before heading onto cocktails at Dundell’s rooftop bar above Shanghai Tang.

 Running out of time, we dashed to Mak’s Noodles on Wellington Street.
 Wow.
-Earning a Michelin Star for their wanton noodle soup, the decor is pleasant, as is the service, two things not to be taken for granted in Hong Kong.
+Earning a Michelin Star for their wonton noodle soup, the decor is pleasant, as is the service, two things not to be taken for granted in Hong Kong.
 Mak’s makes the best wonton noodle soup I have ever tasted.
 It was absolutely delicious, consuming two bowls before heading to the airport.
-This was another great trip to Hong Kong, a city that finds itself preennially high on our list of preferred short-break destinations.
+This was another great trip to Hong Kong, a city that finds itself perennially high on our list of preferred short-break destinations.